 If you’re afraid of heights, this one isn’t for you!
 But trust us when we say, it’s worth it.
 At this famous Nusa Penida destination, a bright blue staircase hangs precariously on the side of the cliffs, with huge gaps that mean you can see the waves crashing hundreds of feet below you!
 But what’s waiting at the end is a hidden gem that instantly calms your racing heart rate.
 You’ll be greeted by Peguyangan ‘waterfall‘, a secret oasis with water trickling down the rocks and into a natural pool where you can take a dip and watch the breathtaking waves over the edge… All before a scary climb back up!

-8. Visit Pura Goa Giri Putri –a sacred, underground temple in a cave
+8. Go underground to Pura Goa Giri Putri temple inside a cave

 9. Eat at Nusa Penida’s best restaurants and bars